DishengLL/disheng-s-work/readme.md

   Bert encoder model uses Attention scheme to catch the relationship among words, which allows model to consider  distant context when processing each token.

-  Overall, Bert Embedding uses pre-trained model, fed by sentence, and get parameters in hidden layers as the vector representation for each token.
+  Overall, Bert Embedding uses pre-trained model, fed by sentence, and gets parameters in hidden layers as the vector representation for each token.